Jellonator/jeEngine/README.md

 Todo
 --------
+- Impliment OpenGL 3.2

 Update log
 --------
+### Version 0.9 ###
+- Revised a lot of things to be more modern and flexible and a few other buzzwords
+- Added components to the entity system.
+- Reimplimented a new collision system.
+- Current types of Mask are PointMask(single point), Hitbox(AABB rectangle), Multimask(Combination of masks), and Grid(optimized Multimask).
+- Particle systems are a lot more optimized, including an option to have a custom Particle system renderer.
+- A lot of systems now use string IDs instead of integer IDs.
+- Entity system is a lot different now.
+No more groups embedded in groups, there is no World class or global world object anymore.
+- Added and revised a couple math functions

 ### Version 0.8 ###
 - Added JE::MATH::toInt(string) and JE::MATH::toString(int)
 - Added JE::TIME::setDeltaTimeLimit to make things not jittery when doing intensive processes